 Skip to content

-The Peruvian Hairless Dog Day honors a special breed.
-It celebrates the only dog breed native to Peru, known as the Peruvian Hairless Dog or Peruvian Inca Orchid.
+The Peruvian Hairless Dog Day honors a rare, elegant breed with deep roots and an unmistakable silhouette.
+It celebrates the only living dog breed native to Peru, known as the Peruvian Hairless Dog, Perro sin Pelo del Perú, and, in many places, the Peruvian Inca Orchid.

 That unique breed carries meaning long past fur.